smaddis/smad-deploy-azure/docs/ARCHITECTURE.md

 Output values acquired from k8s_clusters kube config.
 THese include client keys, cerficates, usernames, passwords and hosts for k8s cluster.

+### `ambassador_values.yaml`

+Creates mappings to make services accessible behind ambassador with domain:port Creates an Acme challenge service and a mapping for it for certification with Let's Encrypt In root folder for convenience in manual kubectl applying.
+Can be moved to modules/container_deployment/ when automation is sorted out

+### `tls.yaml`

+Creates an ingress for routing grafana and jaeger with Ambassador Creates a ClusterIssuer and Certificate for TLS certification with Let's Encrypt In root folder for convenience in manual kubectl applying.
+Can be moved to modules/container_deployment/ when automation is sorted out

 ## Container deployment module